hoang208/weekend-movie-sagas/README.md

 _Duration: 12 hour Sprint_

 Over the course of a weekend, the goal was to create a functional full-stack web based application.
-The web based application allow users create a movie collection.
+The web based application allow users to create a movie collection.

 ## Screen Shots